Agile working for learning

 Muntplein, Amsterdam (source: Google Maps)

 This was an "agile" project.
 What started with some feedback led to reflection and an idea for an experiment by the Bicycle Program.
 Through the experiment new knowledge was gained, iterations were made, and further reflection led to the insights being used around the city.
-This is a cycle:
+I see these concepts working together, like a cycle:

 Did the project provide value?
 Well, yes.
 It reduced waiting times at the intersection and did not negatively affect safety.
 That is quantifiable.
 Did it respond to change (in this case, the increasing strain on Amsterdam's bicycle paths)?
 Also yes.
 But the biggest value was not either one of these things.
 The biggest value was in the evolution of the city's perspective on interaction, street design and cycling.
 It was in the learning.